Accio/accio.github.io/_posts/2020-05-03-home-wireless.md

 I discovered the [pi-hole](https://github.com/pi-hole/pi-hole) server.
 It filters web traffic to ad and tracing websites.
-It does so at the home network level instead of on individual devices, which means that we do not have to configure each and every machine to stop ad and tracing.
+It does so at the home network level instead of on individual devices, which means that we do not have to configure every machine to stop ad and tracing.

 Pi-hole runs on the RaspberryPi mini computer system.
 I served it with an old machine from 2015.
 The server has worked wonderfully since a week without any